woshisad159/CSLR/README.md

 - This project runs in pycharm, so you need to install pycharm

 - The SLR is the main function.

+- The code run requires a pretraining model with a downsampling factor of 1.

+- The provided pretraining model file(downsampling factor of 1) is too large, it is stored in other ways.
+Click the link to download[[download link]](https://pan.baidu.com/s/16XWbxTXAcRq_X0BeEGa2AQ), extract password is 0000.
+Or you can retrain a model with a downsampling factor of 1.
 ---
 ### Data Preparation